-Lars Klingbeil, General Secretary of the German Social Democratic Party (SPD), about the upsetting lack of a truly effective political framework for founders and how his party is trying to tackle the rise of a German neo-Nazi party
+Lars Klingbeil, General Secretary of the Social Democrats, about the upsetting lack of an effective political framework for founders

 Our democracy is at stake.